Carly Fiorina: U.S. presidential campaign, 2016

 On August 6, Fiorina participated in Fox News's first GOP debate.
 Failing to qualify for one of the Fox News prime-time debate slots, she was relegated to the debate airing earlier the same day.
 Fiorina's performance led news sources to conclude she had won the early debate.
+During the debate, she remarked, "'The highest calling of leadership is to challenge the status quo and unlock the potential of others'".
 Following the debate, several pundits correctly predicted that her polling numbers would surge.
 On August 9, Fiorina reported an uptick in fundraising support.
 In an online poll by NBC and SurveyMonkey on August 10, Fiorina came in fourth of the seventeen Republican contenders with 8% of the sampled Republican primary voters saying they would support her in a primary or a caucus, a gain in support of six points from previous polling data.

 At another debate in September, hosted by CNN, Fiorina misrepresented a Planned Parenthood sting video, describing a grisly scene which was not in the video.
 She was sharply criticized for this in the media; the gaffe consumed much of the post-debate coverage.
 Planned Parenthood responded that she had lied, saying it was "not the first time Carly Fiorina has lied."
 PolitiFact chief editor Angie Drobnic Holan mentioned this particular lie in a December 2015 comparison of the presidential candidates with regard to their truthfulness.
 In the comparison, Fiorina scored 50% falsehood, the sixth worst performance.

 The National Review pointed out her role as foil to Hillary Clinton, saying "Carly Fiorina is no doubt getting attention because of her unique background, but more and more people are staying to listen because she has something fresh to say", and that "Fiorina also seems to relish the role of being the most pointed critic of Hillary Clinton....
 She contrasts her background as a 'problem solver' with Clinton's record as a professional politician."
 The Nation commented, "With so-called women's issues poised to play an unprecedented role in the upcoming election, Republicans need someone who can troll Hillary Clinton without seeming sexist."
 Meg Whitman, then CEO of Hewlett-Packard, stated that in her opinion Fiorina was not qualified to be President of the United States, stating that a business background is important but that having worked in government is also important, and that "it's very difficult for your first role in politics to be President of the United States".